cjdbarlow/Part-One/key_graphs.md

 * Plotting the venous return curve and the Starling curve on the same axes generates this graph
 	* This is only valid at steady state, i.e. when CO = VR
-* Note that as steady-state exists when CO=VR, the interecept of these two curves is the operating point of the circulation
+* Note that as steady-state exists when CO=VR, the intercept of these two curves is the operating point of the circulation

 [**Wiggers Diagram:**](cardiac_cycle.md#wig)